As Ithers See Us

 It wasn’t Brexit that destroyed that dream but the earlier massive enlargement of the EU, particularly in admitting the former Eastern Bloc countries.
 That was the right move I accept, but the unintended/unforeseen consequence was that it reinforced the positions of the pre-existing member states and weakened the notion of unity across the organisation as a whole.
 (Thatcher won after all: a wider but shallower EU.)
 In the UK it has led ultimately to the moat and drawbridge being put back in place.

 As regards Scotland, I think we’re a long way from being ready for independence in terms of policy development and organisational infrastructure.
 It doesn’t actually matter much what the specific currency choice might be, for example, but you do need to have a firm plan for doing something.
-(Me?
-I still haven’t seen an objective, persuasive argument against joining the Euro.)
+(Without the benefit of a crystal ball, it really is impossible to say which route would be the best to take.
+There are pros and cons to all of the available options.
+Yes, even the much maligned Euro has some attraction, if blind prejudice can be set aside for once.)

 I commented at the time of the 2014 referendum on the danger of the widespread downplaying of the impact of the transitional process and period that would be necessary; what we know about Brexit so far just reinforces that point.